-Maude Ewing Adams Kiskadden followed in the footsteps of her mother, an actress, early in life.
-She made her acting debut when she was just two months old, and continued to act through childhood, taking her mother’s maiden name as her stage name, becoming known to the world as Maude Adams.
+Maude Ewing Adams Kiskadden followed in her mother’s acting footsteps early in life, making her own acting debut at just nine months old.
+She continued to act through childhood, taking her mother’s maiden name as her stage name, becoming known to the world as Maude Adams.

-As an adult, she became the most famous and highest paid actress of her time.
+As an adult, Maude became the most famous and highest-paid actress of her time.
 Her greatest success was playing Peter Pan in the 1905 Broadway production of Peter Pan.

 Offscreen, Maude was shy.
 She loved fashion, and she was generous, known for helping recovering soldiers and natural disaster victims and raising money to build college theaters.
 And she would send tickets to disadvantaged kids so they could see Peter Pan.